ARM-software/AVH/DoxyGen/simulation/src/using.md

 VHT_Corstone_SSE-300_Ethos-U55 -help
 ```

-The VHT simulation models can be configured using the option *-f FILE* that specifies a *config-file*.
+The AVH simulation models can be configured using the option *-f FILE* that specifies a *config-file*.
 The available *config-file* options can be listed with the option *-l*.

 # Usage Example {#Example}

-Below is an example of running a program on the VHT model for Corstone-300 with Ethos-U55 in Linux environment:
+Below is an example of running a program on the AVH model for Corstone-300 with Ethos-U55 in Linux environment:

 ```
 VHT_Corstone_SSE-300_Ethos-U55 -V "..\VSI\audio\python" -f vht_config.txt -a Objects\microspeech.axf --stat --simlimit 24